dotnet/TorchSharp/DEVGUIDE.md

    Each of these will take a **very very long time** depending on your broadband connection.
 This can't currently be done in CI.

+   If file names in the distribution have changed, or files have been removed, you will get errors saying that files cannot be found.
+That's okay and will be taken care of in the next step.

-   At this point you must **very very carefully** update the `<File Include= ...` entries under src\Redist projects for [libtorch-cpu](src/Redist/libtorch-cpu/libtorch-cpu.proj) and [libtorch-cuda](src/Redist/libtorch-cuda-11.7/libtorch-cuda-11.7.proj).
+3. At this point you must **very very carefully** update the `<File Include= ...` entries under src\Redist projects for [libtorch-cpu](src/Redist/libtorch-cpu/libtorch-cpu.proj) and [libtorch-cuda](src/Redist/libtorch-cuda-11.7/libtorch-cuda-11.7.proj).

    This is the step in the upgrade process that takes the most effort and time.
 It requires extreme care.

    Check the contents of the unzip of the archive, e.g.

-       bin\obj\x86.Debug\libtorch-cpu\libtorch-shared-with-deps-1.11.0\libtorch\lib
+       bin\obj\x64.Debug\libtorch-cpu\libtorch-shared-with-deps-1.13.0\libtorch\lib

-   You must also precisely refactor the CUDA binaries into multiple parts so each package ends up under ~300MB.
+   You may also need to precisely refactor the CUDA binaries into multiple parts so each package ends up under ~300MB.
+The NuGet gallery does not allow packages larger than 250MB, so if files are
+   300MB, after compression, they are likely to be smaller than 250MB.
+However, you have to look out: if the compression is poor, then packages may end up larger.
+Note that it is 250 million bytes that is the limit, **not** 250*1024*1024.
+In other words, it is 250 MB, not 250 MiB.
+Note that Windows Explorer will show file sizes in KiB, not thousands of bytes.
+Use 'dir' from a CMD window to get the exact size in bytes for each file.
+For example -- the file `libtorch_cpu.so` shows up as 511,872 KB in Windows Explorer, but 524,156,144 bytes in CMD.
+The 2.4% difference can be significant.

+   If the combined size of the files going into a part is smaller than 250MB, then everything is fine, and there is no need to split the part.
+It can be singular.
+If that is not the case, then the part should be fragmented into two or more parts that are linked together by their names.

-   For example, the following snippet spreads the `torch_cuda_cu.dll` binary file into four fragments.
+   For example, the following snippet spreads the `torch_cuda_cu.dll` binary file into four fragments of 250 MB each.
+After compression, they will be even smaller.

    ```xml
     <File Include= "libtorch\lib\torch_cuda_cu.dll"  PackageSuffix="part9-primary" FileUnstitchIndex="0" FileUnstitchStart="0" FileUnstitchSize="250000000" />